ChuuniMage/krzysztophor/importsSection.md

   - botCommands folder with botCommands.ts
     - botCommands.ts contains bot command functions, extracted from index.ts
       - Utilities folder (same as before)

-Which is identical to the previous structure, except for the botCommands folder: Now, most of the utility functions are dependencies in the botCommands folder, not the index file.
-While a small difference, this decoupling means less fiddling with the index file in order to update the inner behavior of one of its sub-features.
+With the addition of the botCommands folder, where the Utilities folder has been relocated, a key architectural improvement has been implemented: Now, most of the utility functions are dependencies of botCommands.ts, not the index file.
+This decoupling means the index file can remain untouched if any of the inner workings of the bot functions needs updating, and if a new feature is implemented, the index file needs less change.

 ```typescript
 const config = require("./config.json");